 The best writing about sleep comes, of course, from those who have struggled to access it, e.g. Samantha Harvey’s book.

 Macbeth’s elegy for sleep is my favorite section of the play.
-It’s so detailed!
-You wouldn’t think that a guy who recently stabbed the King of Scotland would immediately and obsessively enumerate the benefits of sleep, but that’s what he does.
+It is so detailed!
+You wouldn’t think that a guy who recently stabbed the king of Scotland would immediately and obsessively enumerate the benefits of sleep, but that’s what he does.
 Sleep, cries Macbeth, is “sore labor’s bath” and “the balm of hurt minds” and the “chief nourisher in life’s feast.”

 Many insomniacs torture themselves by fixating on sleep while they’re attempting it, but Macbeth’s freakout is strictly anticipatory!
 He doesn’t even have to shut his lids in order to know that dreamland is forever off-limits, for reasons 80% psychological (the realization that he’s a maniac and a coward) and 20% occult (he killed the king while the king was asleep; punishment must symbolically fit crime, etc).